wds4/DCoSL/articles/whyWeNostr/whyWeNostr.md

 ## What exactly are we trying to achieve?

 We live on a planet with billions of people, free (one would hope) to associate and interact as we wish.
 What does that mean?
-It means: the spontaneous, dynamic organization of individuals into networks (a.k.a. communities, tribes) both large and small, sometimes overlapping, frequently changing, each one of which requires highly sophisticated intra-network communication and coordinated action.
+It means: the spontaneous, dynamic organization of individuals into networks (a.k.a. communities, tribes) both large and small, sometimes overlapping, frequently changing, each one of which requires highly sophisticated tools for intra-network communication and coordinated action.
 As cypherpunks we strive to build the tools to serve those needs.
-Tools like platforms, protocols, standards, ontologies.
+Tools like platforms, protocols, standards, ontologies, languages.
 Tools that can be customized to the specific, changing, frequently unforseen (by devs) needs of each network.

 But here's the challenge:

 ``
 Our mandate is to build tools -- sophisticated, powerful, dynamic -- that, once built, will never again require leadership of any single, centralizd team, or company, or person, or developer, or entity to manage.